What can you drink while fasting — explained by Simple

 With 5:2, you eat your regular diet five days a week and drop your food intake to 500/600 calories on the other two days.

-Alternate day fasting takes the 500/600 calorie aspect of the 5:2 plan to the next level.
+Alternate-day fasting takes the 500/600 calorie aspect of the 5:2 schedule to the next level.

 You fast every other day.
 On fast days, you eat 500/600 calories.

-This every-other-day pattern equals three or four fasting days a week.
+This every-other-day pattern equals three or four pretty restrictive fasting days a week, so again, it’s not on our list of options unless your healthcare team is on board.

 Eat Stop Eat